• Virginia Department of Education

 Narrative:

-Fairview Elementary School is a Title 1 school with 475 students that attend the school building and 5 students in alternative or special programs.
+Fairview Elementary School is a Title 1 school with 478 students that attend the school building and 5 students in alternative or special programs.
 The principal, assistant principal, school secretary, instructional coach, and members of the leadership team were involved in collecting demographic and instructional data for the students that attend Fairview.
-The ethnic breakdown is as follows: 271 Black, 68 White, 59 Hispanic, 53 Asian, 27 Two or more races, and 2 American Indian/Alaska Native students.
-Of the 475 students attending, 325 are considered disadvantaged, 98 are English Learners, and 72 are students with disabilities.
-Fairview is fully accredited for the 2023-2024 school year.
-Academic achievement on the Spring 2023 Standards of Learning (SOL) Test for all third, fourth, and fifth grade students in reading and in math is at Level 1, with pass rates at 71% and 74% respectively.
-Science is at Level 3 for all students, with a 38% pass rate (70% pass rate needed).
-The achievement gap for English and Math is at Level 2 and chronic absenteeism is at Level 2.
+The ethnic breakdown is as follows: 258 Black, 65 White, 73 Hispanic, 51 Asian, 28 Two or more races, and 3 American Indian/Alaska Native or Other students.
+Of the 478 students attending, 325 are considered disadvantaged, 101 are English Learners, and 62 are students with disabilities.
+Preliminary results indicated that Fairview is fully accredited for the 2024-2025 school year.
+Academic achievement on the Spring 2024 Standards of Learning (SOL) Test for all third, fourth, and fifth grade students in Reading and in Math is at Level 1, with pass rates at 76.6% and 77.6% respectively.
+Science is at Level 2 for all students, with a 58.7% pass rate (70% pass rate needed).
+The achievement gap for English is at Level 2 and Math is at Level 1.
+Chronic absenteeism is at Level 2.
 Our subgroup SOL pass rates are as follows:

 English (75% passrate needed)